GMC Sierra years to avoid — most common problems

 It also reduced the driver’s attention on the road and required the use of GPS speedometers to determine the driving speed, so it’s just one big mess.

-Which GMC Sierra years to avoid?
+Worst GMC Sierra years to avoid

 When it comes to summing up the general problems that drivers had with the Sierra in all generations, there aren’t that many problems.
-We only have several model years to blame for bringing partial disgrace to the reputation of this otherwise reliable pickup:
+We only have several model years to blame for bringing partial disgrace to the reputation of this otherwise reliable pickup.

 Second-generation GMC Sierra (2005-2006 model years)